 If I look at the probabilities, I can almost certainly safely eliminate all of the relationships that have only a .28% chance of being true for my DNA match.
 I would do this unless I have strong genealogical or other DNA evidence that one of those relationships applies.

-A brand-new feature that this tool offers as of March, 2020 is the histogram.
+The Shared cM tool also offers a histogram.
 This allows us to see the distribution of shared centimorgans for any given relationship suggestion.

 As an example, let’s say that I think that my DNA match could be my great-grandparent.
 If I click on the great-grandparent link in the list of relationship possibilities, the histogram will pop up:

 If you remember, I share 658 centimorgans with my hypothetical DNA match.
 I can see that 15 submissions fell into the 601-700 cM category.

 Most of the submissions for this relationship category reported sharing more than 701 centimorgans with their great-grandparent.